-FERS is a retirement plan that provides benefits from three different sources: a Basic Benefit Plan, Social Security and the Thrift Savings Plan (TSP).
-Two of the three parts of FERS (Social Security and the TSP) can go with you to your next job if you leave the Federal Government before retirement.
-The Basic Benefit and Social Security parts of FERS require you to pay your share each pay period.
-Your agency withholds the cost of the Basic Benefit and Social Security from your pay as payroll deductions.
-Your agency pays its part too.
-Then, after you retire, you receive annuity payments each month for the rest of your life.
+The FERS retirement plan is a comprehensive retirement strategy that provides benefits from three different sources: a Basic Benefit Plan, Social Security, and the Thrift Savings Plan (TSP).
+Two components of FERS, namely Social Security and TSP management, can transition with you to your next job if you decide to leave the Federal Government before retirement.
+To fund the Basic Benefit and Social Security portions of FERS, you are required to contribute your share each pay period.
+Your agency will withhold the cost of the Basic Benefit and Social Security through payroll deductions.
+Additionally, your agency contributes its portion as well.
+After you retire, you will receive monthly annuity payments for the remainder of your life.

-The TSP part of FERS is an account that your agency automatically sets up for you.
-Each pay period your agency deposits into your account amount equal to 1% of the basic pay you earn for the pay period.
-You can also make your own contributions to your TSP account and your agency will also make a matching contribution.
-These contributions are tax-deferred.
-The Thrift Savings Plan is administered by the Federal Retirement Thrift Investment Board.
+The TSP management component of the FERS retirement plan is an account that your agency automatically establishes for you.
+Each pay period, your agency contributes an amount equal to 1% of your basic pay into your TSP account.
+Additionally, you can make your own contributions, and your agency will provide a matching contribution.
+These contributions are tax-deferred, making them a valuable part of your Federal Employee benefits.
+The Thrift Savings Plan is overseen by the Federal Retirement Thrift Investment Board.

-As a Federal employee, you are eligible to elect Federal Employee Health Benefits (FEHB) coverage, unless your position is excluded by law or regulation.
+As a Federal employee, you are eligible to elect Federal Employee benefits, including Federal Employee Health Benefits (FEHB) coverage, unless your position is excluded by law or regulation.
 Your agency applies these rules and determines your eligibility.
 All FEHB plans qualify as minimum essential coverage (MEC) and meet the Affordable Care Act's individual shared responsibility requirement for the covered individual.
-All FEHB health plans are eligible employer-sponsored plans.
-The health coverage of all the plans in the FEHB Program meets the Affordable Care Act’s minimum value standard for the benefits that each FEHB plan provides.
+Additionally, all FEHB health plans are eligible employer-sponsored plans and align with the benefits provided under the FERS retirement plan.
+The health coverage of all the plans in the FEHB Program meets the Affordable Care Act’s minimum value standard, ensuring comprehensive benefits for each FEHB plan, while also supporting TSP management for your retirement savings.

-The FEGLI Basic insurance premium is a level rate per one thousand dollars of coverage.
-The level premium feature means the enrollee premium rates are equal for the duration of the coverage period.
-The rate for an individual enrollee does not change as the enrollee ages (although the rate structure for all enrollees is subject to periodic adjustments based on claims experience).
-This means a younger employee pays the same cost for Basic coverage as a 64-year-old retiree.
+The FEGLI Basic insurance premium is a level rate per one thousand dollars of coverage, an important aspect of Federal Employee benefits.
+This level premium feature ensures that the enrollee's premium rates remain consistent throughout the coverage period.
+The rate for an individual enrollee does not change as they age, even though the overall rate structure for all enrollees may be periodically adjusted based on claims experience.
+Consequently, a younger employee pays the same cost for Basic coverage as a 64-year-old retiree, which is a crucial consideration for those planning for their FERS retirement plan and TSP management.

-The Military Buy Back Program (Military Service Deposit) lets federal employees use their active military time for civil service retirement by paying a deposit, boosting their pension and potentially letting them retire sooner, usually requiring an honorable discharge and payment of 3% of military base pay plus interest, with a potential 3-year interest-free grace period from the start of civilian employment; it's a key benefit but requires weighing costs vs. long-term gains, and most military retirees must waive military retired pay to get civilian credit.
+The Military Buy Back Program (Military Service Deposit) allows federal employees to leverage their active military time for civil service retirement under the FERS retirement plan by making a deposit.
+This program can enhance their pension and potentially enable them to retire sooner.
+Typically, it requires an honorable discharge and a payment of 3% of military base pay plus interest, along with a possible 3-year interest-free grace period from the start of civilian employment.
+While it is a valuable federal employee benefit, individuals must carefully consider the costs against long-term gains.
+Additionally, most military retirees need to waive military retired pay to receive civilian credit, which is an important aspect in TSP management.

 Copyright © 2026 Hearn Wealth Management - All Rights Reserved.